cloudmesh/technologies/chapters/tech/slurm.md

 Slurm, also known as Slurm Workload Manager, is an open-source job schedule for Linux clusters and other Unix-like operation systems.
 Slurm is highly scalable, high performed, highly configurable, fault-tolerant and is easy to intergrate with other applications [@fa18-523-83-slurm-workload-manager-wiki].
+Slurm is currently being used by 60% of the TOP500 supercomputers [@fa18-523-83-slurm-workload-manager-wiki].
+Additionally, Slurm is:

-> "Slurm is currently performing workload management on six of the ten most powerful computers in the world including the number 1 system -- Tianhe-2 with 3,120,000 computing cores – as well as number 6, the GPGPU giant Piz Daint, utilizing over 5,000 NVIDIA GPGPUs" [@fa18-523-83-slurm-nvidia].
+> "currently performing workload management on six of the ten most powerful computers in the world including the number 1 system -- Tianhe-2 with 3,120,000 computing cores – as well as number 6, the GPGPU giant Piz Daint, utilizing over 5,000 NVIDIA GPGPUs" [@fa18-523-83-slurm-nvidia].

 Slurm's key functions include:
 *	Allocating access to users